gwendalminguy/holbertonschool-higher_level_programming/restful-api/task_01_http.md

 #### Status Codes:

 Every HTTP response contains a [status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), each having a different meaning.
 They are composed of three digits, and can be grouped according to the first digit.
+Most common status codes are the following:

 - 1XX Informational

-	- 100 Continue: ...
+	- 100 Continue: the server has received the request headers and the client should proceed to send the request body
-	- 101 Switching Protocols : ...
+	- 101 Switching Protocols : the client has requested to switch protocols and the server has accepted

 - 2XX Successful